2008 World Monuments Watch

 Attention from the Watch helps to secure funding

-The textile blocks that make up the buildings of Florida Southern’s campus are failing, due in part to water infiltration, which has corroded the iron bars that hold them together.
-The deterioration has been exacerbated by deferred maintenance and inappropriate repairs.
-In addition to the technical challenges of conserving the textile blocks, the difficulty in sympathetically adapting the Wright-designed buildings for modern use presents an obstacle to the conservation program.
+Water infiltration and other problems caused textile blocks to fail, which corroded the iron bars that hold them together.
+The deterioration was exacerbated by deferred maintenance and inappropriate repairs.
+In addition to the technical challenges of conserving the textile blocks, the difficulty in sympathetically adapting the Wright-designed buildings for modern use was an obstacle to a conservation program.

 The World Monuments Watch listing in 2008 helped Florida Southern College obtain new funding to address the conservation problems.
 In 2009, we convened an international meeting of Wright scholars, architects, architectural conservators, and preservation experts, including Wright’s grandson, architect Eric Lloyd Wright, who had worked on several textile block restoration projects.
 In 2012, Wright's campus was designated a National Historic Landmark by the National Park Service.